 The purpose of this policy and procedure is to establish those special requirements for University employees working in sensitive positions on grants and/or contracts (a) funded by the U.S. Department of Defense (DOD) and its branch agencies and (b) that contain the provisions of the DOD Drug-Free Workforce Rule of 1988.
-These persons are subject not only to the Drug-Free Workforce Rule of 1988 as described in the DFARS at Section 23.7500 and its associated contract clause, 52-233-7500.
+These persons are subject not only to the Drug-Free Workplace Act of 1988, but also to the more stringent regulations of the DOD Drug-Free Workforce Rule of 1988 as described in the DFARS at Section 23.7500 and its associated contract clause, 52-233-7500.
 This Rule covers all controlled substances included in Schedules I and II, as defined in 21 U.S.C.
 802(6), specifically, opiates, marijuana, cocaine, amphetamines, and phencyclidine (PCP) proscribed by Section 2.3 of Subpart B of the Mandatory Guidelines for Federal Workplace Drug Testing Programs, also known as the NIDA (National Institute for Drug Abuse) guidelines when testing for cause.